halostatue/stars/README.md

 ## Ruby

+*   [peterhellberg/hashids.rb](https://github.com/peterhellberg/hashids.rb) - A small Ruby gem to generate YouTube-like hashes from one or many numbers.
+Use hashids when you do not want to expose your database ids to the user.
 *   [nepalez/pg\_trunk](https://github.com/nepalez/pg_trunk) - Empower PostgreSQL migrations in Rails app
 *   [natalie-lang/natalie](https://github.com/natalie-lang/natalie) - a unique Ruby implementation, compiled to C++ (WIP)
 *   [ruby-syntax-tree/syntax\_tree](https://github.com/ruby-syntax-tree/syntax_tree) - A fast Ruby parser and formatter